JonathanVusich/sinter-lang/README.md

 ```ignorelang
 import std::vector
 ```
-Imports should be declared at the top of each source file.
+Imports must be declared at the top of each source file.

 ### Program entry point
 The entry point for a Sinter application is the main function.